Xceptance/xlt-documentation/content/en/load-testing/Manual/800-master-controller-cheatsheet.md

 - `testPropertiesFile <filename>` can be used for specifying properties file for the test-run.

-- `timezone <timezoneID>` [overrides](../../../release-notes/4.2.x/#custom-time-zone-for-reports-1536) user's default timezone, while generating a test report.
+- `timezone <timezoneID>` [overrides user's default timezone,](../540-report-options/#setting-a-custom-time-zone) user's default timezone, while generating a test report.